View all web browser and mobile devices available in our cloud-based test lab.

 A biggest pro of manual testing over automation or continuous testing is its focused attention.
 When a tester is manually creating and executing tests, there is more ability to handle complex and nuanced test scenarios.

 While automated testing has advanced dramatically in its ability to handle sophisticated testing, sometimes only manual testing can be used.
-In manual testing, there is lower risk for false negatives.
+In manual testing, there is a lower risk for false negatives.
 (More false negatives can create extra work for DevOps teams to validate whether a reported error is true or false.)

 So, manual testing is still important.
 But adding automated testing makes your manual tests more efficient.